jonrau1/CodeArtifactVulnScanner/README.md

 #### What does this solution do?

 OpenCAVS provides a mechanism with which to locate known vulnerable software packages and their associated vulnerabilities (and vulnerability metadata) from the NIST NVD and store them within DynamoDB.
-EventBridge and Lambda are utilized to perform event-driven vulnerability analysis of software packages being pushed into or updated within an AWS CodeArtifact Repository.
+EventBridge and Lambda are utilized to perform event-driven vulnerability analysis of software packages, and their dependencies, being pushed into or updated within an AWS CodeArtifact Repository.

-Optionally, you can configure this solution to purge vulnerable packages in CodeArtifact based on a specific CVSS score or stated severity level.
-This solution can be deployed for a centralized CodeArtifact model or to support a distributed model across many Accounts, Regions, and CodeArtifact Repositories.
+Additionally, a Purging Engine is provided which will be invoked directly from Security Hub upon software vulnerability findings being create, you set thresholds for CVSSv2.0 and CVSSv3.0 Base Scores and any software package with a vulnerability greater than or equal to that threshold will be removed.
+Finally, each software package downstream Asset (binaries) will have their SHA1 and SHA256 hashes parsed and provided to [Team Cymru's Malware Hash Registry (MHR)](https://team-cymru.com/community-services/mhr/) to be evaluated for evidence of malware or viruses.

 #### What is Software Composition Analysis (SCA)?